mrtsmit/template-environment-configuration/README.md

 * operations/$REGION/env/jenkins/parameters.yaml (configs for jx installation)

 To setup on another region change directories name or copy as new region name and update config files accordingly

+Experimental:

+Pre-Req:
+1. It will require the region folder to exist before hand
+2. Install jinja2 on the machine python is being run on (pip install jinja2)

+TF Vars creator, by specifying the required variables it will auto fill values for those files.
+It can be run by using:

+python tf_vars_creator.py

+then by following the prompts, it will autogenerate your files (PLEASE VALIDATE VARIABLES AFTER AND BEFORE EXECUTING)